 Reflected Sound – Reverberation

-When a sound source ceases in a space the sound waves will continue to reflect off the hard wall, floor and ceiling surfaces until it loses enough energy and dies out.
+When a sound source ceases in a space, the sound waves will continue to reflect off the hard wall, floor and ceiling surfaces until it loses enough energy and dies out.
 The prolongation of the reflected sound is known as reverberation.
-Reverberation Time (RT) is defined as the number of seconds it takes for the reverberant sound energy to die down to one millionth (or 60dB) of it’s original value from the instant that the sound signal ceases.
+Reverberation Time (RT) is the number of seconds it takes for the reverberant sound energy to die down to one millionth (or 60dB) of its original value from the instant that the sound signal ceases.

 The immediate effect of multiple reflections is an increase in the sound intensity caused by the reflections.
 A listener will hear the direct sound arriving at the ear along with all of the multiple reflections.
 Thus the combined loudness of the direct sound and the reflected sound will be greater than the direct sound alone.